-Amongst the many wonders that form a part of the planet earth, there isn’t anything like the Bio Bay, located in the country of Puerto Rico.
+Amongst the many wonders that form a part of the planet earth, there isn’t anything like Bio Bay, located in Puerto Rico.
 This bay is unique because it glows at night, turning into one of the most beautiful sights seen in the world.

 Location and Origin of Bio Bay

-The Bioluminescent Bay, also known as Mosquito Bay, is located along the Caribbean coast on the southern shore of Vieques Island of Puerto Rico, which is a commonwealth of the United States.
-Puerto Rico also features two other bio luminescent bays: one located in the Laguna Grande in the town of Fajardo, while the other can be found in La Parguera near Lajas.
+The Bioluminescent Bay, also known as Mosquito Bay, is located along the Caribbean coast on the southern shore of Vieques Island of Puerto Rico, a commonwealth of the United States.
+Puerto Rico also features two bio-luminescent bays: one located in the Laguna Grande in the town of Fajardo, while the other can be found in La Parguera near Lajas.

 The bioluminescent bay was created quite inadvertently while the Spaniards controlled the islands.
-Unaware of the botanical rationale behind the emission of the light, the Spaniards were under a misapprehension that the area was under a demonic influence.
-The Spanish believed that the phenomenon was the work of the devil and tried to bar the waters of the bay from entering the neighboring sea waters with huge rocks and stones.
-However, these blockages resulted in the bay being created and the resultant secluded ambiance allowing the dinoflagellates to breed much more effectively.
+Unaware of the botanical rationale behind the light emission, the Spaniards were under misapprehension that the area was under a demonic influence.
+The Spanish believed that the phenomenon was the work of the devil and tried to bar the waters of the bay from entering the neighbouring sea waters with huge rocks and stones.
+However, these blockages resulted in the bay being created and the resultant secluded ambience allowing the dinoflagellates to breed much more effectively.

 Why does the Bio Bay glow?